 - Translate business and technical requirements into a usable design

 - Create prototypes to bring design visions to life

-To understand the roles better, let’s talk a bit about the history of Visual and Interaction Design.
+To better understand the UX roles, let’s talk about the history of Visual and Interaction Design.

 Visual Designer and Interaction Designer

-Before design systems, Interaction Designers and Visual Designers were two different people working in the same interface, but with a different focus.
+Before design systems, Interaction Designers and Visual Designers were two people working on the same interface but with a different focus.

-This approach was a bit waterfall, in that the design would be started by the interaction designer, and handed off to the visual designer, but usually the two designers would sit together to discuss the design and what information was needed to be emphasized with color.
+This approach was a bit waterfall in that the interaction designer would start the design and hand it off to the visual designer.
+Still, the two designers usually sat together to discuss the plan and what information needed to be emphasized with color.

-Here’s a real life example of what that looked like.
-The image on the left is the wireframe which had the general layout and actions from the interaction designer.
-The image on the right was after a visual designer added color, and tidied up the space to give more prominence to certain elements.
-Note the spacing and alignment is cleaned up in the visual version.
+The image on the right was after a visual designer added color and tidied up the space to give more prominence to certain elements.
+Note the spacing and alignment are cleaned up in the graphical version.